 This station reports when significant weather events (including precipitation) are visually observed at or near the station.
 Such events do not always correspond to measured quantities of liquid equivalent precipitation, such as when the event is near by not at the station, or in the case of solid precipitation that does not melt in the collection basin.

-The day in the last 12 months with the most precipitation observations was May 11.
-There were 20 hourly weather reports that day (out of a maximum of 24) in which some form of precipitation was observated at or near the station.
-The month with the most precipitation observations was September, with 94 hourly present weather reports involving some form of precipitation.
+The day in 2014 with the most precipitation observations was September 23.
+There were 22 hourly weather reports that day (out of a maximum of 24) in which some form of precipitation was observated at or near the station.
+The month with the most precipitation observations was August, with 79 hourly present weather reports involving some form of precipitation.

 In this section we consider only those weather reports that indicate liquid precipitation.
 For the purposes of this analysis, we include thunderstorms even though some thunderstorms are not accompanied by liquid precipitation.

-The month of the last 12 months with the largest number of those reports was September, with a total of 94 reports.
-The day with the largest number of those reports was May 11, with a total of 20 reports.
+The month of 2014 with the largest number of those reports was August, with a total of 79 reports.
+The day with the largest number of those reports was September 23, with a total of 22 reports.